jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-09-10-how-to-configure-entity-framework-with-migrations-tutorial.md

   - code
   - implementation
   - SQL
 title: How to configure EntityFramework with migrations - tutorial
 type: regular
+url: how-to-configure-entity-framework-with-migrations-tutorial
 ---
 When I start a new project in .NET and I need to persist data, EntityFramework is my 1st choice.
 Why?.
 It it the most common approach in .NET world and it allows to start application easily.
 In this article I will guide you through configuring EntityFramework with migrations including  some tricks and good practices.